paragkshirsagar01/Leetcode75/README.md

 # Leetcode75
-This repository contains solution of Leetcode 75 problems
+This repository contains solution of Leetcode 75 problems in java